Corporate Strategy

 • varying standards and practices in the legal, regulatory, and business cultures in which we operate; and

-• acts of terrorism, war, economic sanction, trade friction, effects of diseases, boycotts stemming from international political relations, and other sources of social disruption.
+• acts of terrorism, war, economic sanction, trade friction, global pandemics, and politically motivated boycotts, and other sources of social disruption.

 (7) M&A, Business Alliance, and Other Strategic Investments

 We consider M&As, business alliances, collaborations with business partners, and other strategic investments as one of our growth strategies; therefore, we have conducted and may conduct these strategic investments for purposes such as entering into a new market and developing our operations in new business domains.
-While we have published our mid-term management plan covering the period up to the fiscal year ending March 31, 2029, with the expansion of business in growth domains, especially the automotive and photonics sectors, being one of our key strategies, our operations in growth domains may not develop as we originally planned because the successful development of our operations in such domains depends on various factors, such as changes in market circumstances.
 In addition, although we will carry out detailed research on any investment targets, such as target companies and new business areas, and conduct sufficient risk analysis upon our M&As, business alliances, collaborations with business partners, and other strategic investments, unforeseen issues may still arise.
 Additionally, the recording of losses or additional payments may be required if valuation of our investee companies may fall sharply due to their performance fluctuations.
-Additionally, when we acquire and own fixed assets relating to M&As, business alliances, collaborations with business partners, other strategic investments, as well as our existing businesses, we examine investment returns and risks by implementing the return on investment (ROI) analysis.
-However, if we find that any of our assets no longer generate a sufficient amount of cash flow, for example due to market trends, price drops, or other factors that are expected to negatively affect our profitability, we would be required to recognize an impairment loss.
-As a result of any of the foregoing events, our financial condition, operational results and cash flows could be adversely affected.
+When we acquire and own fixed assets relating to M&As, business alliances, collaborations with business partners, other strategic investments, as well as our existing businesses, we examine investment returns and risks by implementing the return on investment (ROI) analysis.
+However, if we find that any of our assets no longer generate enough cash flow, for example due to market trends, price drops, or other factors that are expected to negatively affect our profitability, we would be required to recognize an impairment loss.
+As a result of any of the foregoing events, our financial condition, operating results and cash flows could be adversely affected.

 (8) Research and Development